ydb-platform/ydb/ydb/docs/en/core/concepts/topology.md

 ## Capacity and performance considerations {#capacity}

-The system can work with fail domains of any size.
-However, if there are few domains and different numbers of disks in different domains, the number of storage groups that can be created will be limited.
-In this case, some hardware in fail domains that are too large may be underutilized.
-If all hardware is used fully, significant differences in domain sizes may make reconfiguration impossible.
+The system can function with fail domains of any size.
+However, if there are few domains with varying numbers of disks, the number of storage groups that can be created will be limited.
+In such cases, hardware in overly large fail domains may be underutilized.
+If all hardware is fully utilized, significant differences in domain sizes may prevent reconfiguration.

 For example, consider a cluster in `block-4-2` mode with 15 racks.
-The first of the 15 racks hosts 20 servers, while the other 14 racks host 10 servers each.
-To fully utilize all 20 servers from the first rack, {{ ydb-short-name }} will create groups so that 1 disk from this largest fail domain is used in each group.
-As a result, if the hardware in any other fail domain fails, the load cannot be redistributed to the hardware in the first rack.
+The first rack contains 20 servers, while the other 14 racks each contain 10 servers.
+To fully utilize the 20 servers from the first rack, {{ ydb-short-name }} will create groups that include 1 disk from this largest fail domain in each group.
+Consequently, if any other fail domain's hardware fails, the load cannot be redistributed to the hardware in the first rack.

 {{ ydb-short-name }} can group disk drives of different vendors, capacities, and speeds.
 The resulting characteristics of a group depend on the set of the worst characteristics of the hardware serving the group.
 Generally, the best results can be achieved by using homogeneous hardware.